sbrandstaeter/deep_sim/README.md

 ```

 # Running tests
+TO check if the package/libraries are installed correctly tests are defined.
 Unittests for cubitpy and integration tests for pimcsml are created.
 To run the tests:

 ```bash
 pytest